Sintashta culture

-The Sintashta culture was previously dated to the period 2200–1800 BCE.
-In 2020 Ventresca Miller et al. still claimed a period of 2400–1800 BCE, based on 44 earlier C14 calibrated datings by the Russian Academy of Sciences, which some other researchers consider outdated.
+The Sintashta culture is a Middle Bronze Age archaeological culture of the Southern Urals, dated to the period c.
+2200–1900 BCE.
+It is the first phase of the Sintashta–Petrovka complex, c.
+2200–1750 BCE.
 The culture is named after the Sintashta archaeological site, in Chelyabinsk Oblast, Russia, and spreads through Orenburg Oblast, Bashkortostan, and Northern Kazakhstan.
+Widely regarded as the origin of the Indo-Iranian languages, Sintashta culture is thought to represent an eastward migration of peoples from the Corded Ware culture.

-This culture is thought to represent an eastward migration of peoples from the Corded Ware culture.
-It is widely regarded as the origin of the Indo-Iranian languages.
 The earliest known chariots have been found in Sintashta burials, and the culture is considered a strong candidate for the origin of the technology, which spread throughout the Old World and played an important role in ancient warfare.
 Sintashta settlements are also remarkable for the intensity of copper mining and bronze metallurgy carried out there, which is unusual for a steppe culture.
 Among the main features of the Sintashta culture are high levels of militarism and extensive fortified settlements, of which 23 are known.